zhangbolily/BUtils/docs/source/BTimer.rst

 Set the action that will be triggered after timeout.

 .. cpp:function:: void setInterval(uint32 _interval)

-Set the timeout interval in milliseconds.
-Default value is 0.

 .. cpp:function:: void setInterval(std::chrono::milliseconds _interval)

 Set the timeout interval in milliseconds.
 Default value is 0.

 .. cpp:function:: void setTimeout(uint32 _timeout)

-Set the timeout in milliseconds.
-Default value is the maximum number of unsigned int.

 .. cpp:function:: void setTimeout(std::chrono::milliseconds _timeout)

 Set the timeout in milliseconds.
 Default value is the maximum number of unsigned int.